PAGE CONTENTS | |

 When we discriminate between friends and enemies, how can we ever want to help all sentient beings?

-Equanimity is an unselfish, de-tached state of mind which also prevents one from doing negative actions.
+Equanimity is an unselfish, de-tached state of mind which also prevents one from doing negative actions."If one tries to befriend an enemy for a moment, he becomes your friend.

 The same thing occurs when one treats a friend as an enemy.